|Location||Kalamazoo, Michigan US map|

 |Additional Features||Over 100 Amps of Regenerative Braking capability.
 Since I have no clutch, I use a third pedal (left foot) to modulate regen independent of factory brakes.
 Brake lights come on with regen.|

 I retained all of the passenger volume and almost all of the original cargo volume.
 Rear cargo area floor is raised about 5 cm.
 50 Watts of battery heating in foam insulated boxes, thermostat control, from shore power or accessory battery (via 150W inverter).
-Audible alarm while in reverse gear.
+External beeper sounds when in reverse gear.

-The finished car is relatively lightweight, due to the choices on motor and batteries, but expensive for the same reasons. <200 pounds heavier than original, still 800 lbs. below the GVWR.
+The finished car is relatively lightweight, due to the choices on motor and batteries, but that raised the cost, too. <200 pounds heavier than original, still 800 lbs. below the GVWR.
 Aftermarket carbon fiber hood.

 Replaced right outside mirror with CMOS camera/LCD screen.
 Solar panels on dashboard help out the 12V battery during daytime driving (and parking).
 Nearly full belly pan.
 Dome light and all exterior lights (except headlights) now LEDs.